firozkhan18/technologies-notes/All-In-One.md

      .forEach(System.out::println);  // Output: John, Jane
 ```

-Certainly!
-Here’s a comprehensive list of Java 8-related interview questions, along with coding examples and explanations to help you prepare effectively.
+---

-### **Java 8 Interview Questions and Answers**
+## Java 8 Interview Questions and Answers

 #### **1. What are the main features introduced in Java 8?**